adammelancon/satflasher/README.md

 <br>
 NOTE:

-You will need to update with wifi.py file with your SSIDs for wireless connectivity.
+You will need to update the wifi.py file with your SSIDs for wireless connectivity.

 You will need to replace the API key from your N2YO account to use the [API here for satellite position](https://www.n2yo.com/api/#positions)